Visiting South Luangwa

 The main habitat of Luangwa is seasonal floodplains, oxbow lagoons and the Miombo and Mopane woodlands.

 For self-drive clients all park fees are payable directly to National Parks at the main gate (as you enter the park).
-As of March 2014 Park Fees are payable in US$ or Zambian Kwacha with the exchange rate worked out on a daily basis.
-Please see below a complete list of park-fees for the 2014 and 2015 safari season or contact us for further information.
-Maps of the park is available for purchase at the main-gate to South Luangwa National Park.
+Park Fees are payable in US$ or Zambian Kwacha with the exchange rate worked out on a daily basis.
+Please see below a complete list of park-fees or contact us for further information.
+Maps of the park may be available for purchase at the main-gate to South Luangwa National Park.

-Self-drive client are allowed inside the park from 6:00 in the morning to 18:00 in the evenings.
-Normal rules and regulations apply to self-drive vehicle.
+Self-drive clients are allowed inside the park from 6:30 in the morning to 18:00 in the evenings.
+Normal rules and regulations apply to self-drive vehicles.
 Off-road driving is illegal and no more than 4 vehicles are allowed at any sighting.
 Self-drive clients are not allowed to leave their vehicles at any stage while inside the national park and there are no designated picnic spots within the park boundaries.
-Four-wheel drive vehicle are strongly recommended and no trucks are allowed inside the National Park.
-Please make sure that you know and understand all National Park rules and regulations before entering the park with your own vehicle, as ZAWA has the right to act against anybody deemed to have broken and rules.
+A four-wheel drive vehicle is strongly recommended and no large commercial trucks are allowed inside the National Park.
+Please make sure that you know and understand all National Park rules and regulations before entering the park with your own vehicle, as DPNW has the right to act against anybody deemed to have broken these rules.

-For guest joining one of our licensed game drives the park gates open at 6:00 in the morning and close at 20:00 in the evening.
-Park-fees are payable here at Wildlife Camp and can be added to your final bill.
-Please note that, unless stated otherwise, park-fees are excluded from Wildlife Camp’s rates.
+For guests joining one of our licensed game drives the park gates open at 6:30 in the morning and close at 20:00 in the evening.
+Park fees are payable here at Wildlife Camp and can be added to your final bill.
+Please note that, unless stated otherwise, park fees are excluded from Wildlife Camp’s rates.

 |Park fees for South Luangwa National Park for 2014|